|Join Our Mailing List | Audio Packages | Contact Us | Our Homepage|

 For example, some firms are adding operating partners, while others are scaling back their internal teams and/or moving toward the use of more outside resources.
 Also for example, you’d think common standards would have emerged for how firms structure the OP position, not to mention better define what’s expected of them.

-To support this discussion, Jay Bartlett and his PE team at Parthenon EY have conducted interviews with numerous dealmaking and operating professionals across the PE industry.
+To support this discussion, Jay Bartlett and his PE team at Parthenon-EY, Ernst & Young LLP have conducted interviews with numerous dealmaking and operating professionals across the PE industry.
 Jay will be sharing the results during his keynote address.

 To understand the evolution of the role of operating partners in today’s PE climate, Register now to attend the Capital Roundtable’s 14th Annual conference on “Best Practices for Creating Value in PE Portfolio Companies,” being held in New York City on Thursday, May 11th.